MURDriverless/Getting-Started/README.md

 We're using ROS Melodic at the moment, which is the ROS version that pairs with Ubuntu 18.04 LTS.
 Link to install ROS Melodic: http://wiki.ros.org/melodic/Installation/Ubuntu, after installing, at the bottom you can go to the next tutorial.

 After going through the ROS tutorials, you can test your understanding by going through the turtlesim tutorials http://wiki.ros.org/turtlesim/Tutorials/Moving%20in%20a%20Straight%20Line, perhaps with C++ since the Python codes are already available on the site.
 You must be able to at least complete the turtlesim tutorial before you can be certain you have a basic understanding on how ROS works and how nodes communicate with one another, so do give it a go!

+# Connecting to the Jetson AGX Xavier
+The SSD on the Xavier is found at: mur@10.42.0.1:/mnt/SSD In other words, you can store your files in the SSD by placing them in the folder "/mnt/SSD"

+To move your files to the Xavier:
+1) Connect to the Xavier via WiFi i.e. click "MURD_Jetson" on your laptop.
+2) ssh into it using: "ssh mur@10.42.0.1" then enter the password when prompted.
+3) Move your files into the Xavier using: "sudo scp -r <file_path/folder_name> mur@10.42.0.1:/mnt/SSD

+To restart the Xavier, you can use: "sudo reboot"

+Nano is not installed on the Xavier (as of 13/07/2021) so you may need to use vim to edit your files.
+Some useful shortcuts are:
+1) ctrl + Z to exit vim
+2) press "i" to go into insert mode
+3) press "ESC" to exit insert mode
+4) press ":wq" to save and close the file